xjia77/E-commerce-WebApp/README.md

 source env/bin/active
 ```

-Then we can install the project dependencies.
+Then we can install  project dependencies.
 ```
 pip install -r requirements.txt
 ```